 • Josh sneezes in the theater during the first short.
 They just keep going.
 Joel expresses some surprise at this, but Josh covers well.
 Trace just says “‘zunt!”
 (Short for “gesundheit,” I guess.)

 • When something that looks like a dartboard appears during the short, Joel’s produces a giant dart.
-The bots plead with him not to use it.
+Tom Servo, perhaps fearful of what will happen to the screen, pleads with him not to use it.

 • Elmer Bernstein, whose name Tom Servo seems to find amusing during the credits, went on to do some great scores (including “The Magnificent Seven” and “The Great Escape” ).
 This one really isn’t that bad, in fact.

 • Yet more jokes at the expense of Isaac Asimov.
 I’d never noticed how often they do that in this first season.

 • Servo’s head explodes for the second time in the national series, during the first host segment, while thinking about bumblebees–followed by Crow and Cambot for the first and only time (I think).